 Zeist's fate soon makes the round in urgent whispers, and suddenly lack of space isn't much of a problem around me.
 I try to ignore that.

-Oh well, my reputation is beyond salvage, anyway, I might just as well tell them the stupid truth.
+Oh well, my reputation is beyond salvage anyway, so I might just as well tell them the stupid truth.
 "Five thousand men were about to eat poison.
-I wasn't going to let that happen, on my watch, even if the dose was low."
+I wasn't going to let that happen on my watch, even if the dose was low."

 "As do I, occasionally.
 It does wonders for morale."
 Everyone turns towards the door at the unexpected interruption, then snaps to attention.